AnirudhZalki/ecommerce/README.md

 # ecommerce
-A static website using HTML, CSS ,and Bootstrap.
+A static Ecommerce website using HTML, CSS ,and Bootstrap.